mbthiam88/hackjam.angular/architecture-service-pipe/README.md

-# Architecture, Service, Pipe and routing in Angular 2
+# Getting started with Angular 2

 [HackJam Angular 2](hackjam.hackages.io)

 The goal of this second HackJam will  be to learn more about:
 - Architecture
 - Relationship betwen parent and child components
 - Use service for passing data
-- Use Pipe to filter your books
 - Add Navigation and learn about Angular routing
 - [Property Binding] (https://angular.io/docs/ts/latest/guide/cheatsheet.html):